 - Avoid telephone and email discussion if possible.
-Speak face-to-face with the other individual(s) so that the most complete communication takes place. - The first level of contact should always be between the athlete and coach; however, this contact should be made at a time other than during practice or
+Speak face-to-face with the other individual(s) so that the most complete communication takes place. - The first level of contact should always be between the athlete and coach; however, this contact should be made at a time other than during practice or competition.
+Speaking privately in the coach's office or in a place away from other team members is preferred.

-- If the problem is not resolved at this primary- level meeting, a conference, which includes the coach, athlete, and parent/guardian, is in order. - o Never approach a coach immediately following a contest.
+- If the problem is not resolved at this primary-level meeting, a conference, which includes the coach, athlete, and parent/guardian, is in order. - Never approach a coach immediately following a contest.
 At this time coaches have other responsibilities.
-This time is usually very emotional. - o Do not approach a coach during or after practice and expect to meet.
-At this time coaches have responsibility to the student athletes. - o Call the following day and make an appointment that is convenient for both you and the coach. - o Raise your concern in a calm and civil manner.
-Yelling or being rude or using inappropriate language does not lead to a solution and will end the meeting. - o Once the question or concern is stated, listen to the explanation.
+This time is usually very emotional. - Do not approach a coach during or after practice and expect to meet.
+At this time coaches have responsibility to the student athletes. - Call the following day and make an appointment that is convenient for both you and the coach. - Raise your concern in a calm and civil manner.
+Yelling or being rude or using inappropriate language does not lead to a solution and will end the meeting. - Once the question or concern is stated, listen to the explanation.
 Be prepared to hear a different unbiased opinion of the athlete's performance and skills. - If a resolution still is not gained after this conference, contact the athletic director for his/her input as to how to proceed.
 He/she will give due process and consideration to all of the involved parties while attempting to bring the matter to a reasonable conclusion.